 For the communication of sensitive information through email, we utilise an external service which allows us to encrypt and password protect emails and subsequent attachments.
 This along with the ability to integrate the automatic expiration of an email after an agreed period of time, significantly reduces the risk of data breaches.
 This system also helps to protect us from receiving malicious emails.

-If you do not want us to set this cookie on your computer, you can disable cookies through the privacy settings on your internet browser – you will find these settings in the tools menu.
+Upon entering our site, you will be given the choice to accept or reject all cookies or to customise your preferences.
+Alternatively, you can disable cookies through the privacy settings on your internet browser – you will find these settings in the tools menu.

 If you apply for a vacancy with us we will retain your information in order to assess your applicability for the role that you have applied for.
 This is applicable for the entirety of our recruitment process.
 Currently we retain candidate information for a maximum of 12 months after the end of our recruitment process, unless you request for us to keep your details or give consent for your details to be kept in our system.

 We will never use the information we gather for recruitment for any other purpose; we may however, with your permission, keep your information for similar vacancies that may arise in the future if you are unsuccessful with your primary application(s).

 All information is kept digitally, we do not hold paper files concerning candidates.